antonbabkin/utopia-online/README.md

 - Some usage for PvP trophies such as ears.
 - Equipment on avatar sprite.
 - Simple animation of mobs and players, maybe some objects and grounds (water?).
-- Movement speed depends on ground type.
+- *Movement speed depends on ground type.*
 - *Add water: slow to move over (maybe swimming skill?), spawns fish, can be replaced by ground or expanded by digging shores.*
 - Smoother interface, "craft all", hot buttons for items and recipes.
+Click on map to see characters and objects.
 - Touch-screen support (if that is not too difficult to design and implement).
 - Some simple terrain-generation algorithm (rivers, plains, forests, deserts, mountains).
 - Towers to guard buildings from aggressive players (if that is not too difficult).